anuragpatil94/codetest/Readme.md

 # codetest

-This is a small Testing Library I created with my own requirements to make it easier to test my code after solving a problem.
+A Code testing library which makes it easier to test code after solving a coding problem.

 ## Test Structure